CTEC3905/lectures/guest-lecture-2.md

 ## ACCESSIBILITY 02

-> **the web is a mess**… accessibility options tend to be forgotten or stripped away, …though accessible websites and apps can… still be beautiful, innovative… user-friendly.
+> “**the web is a mess**… accessibility options tend to be forgotten or stripped away, …though accessible websites and apps can… still be beautiful, innovative… user-friendly.
 >
 > …**This is a human rights issue**.
 Disabled people *need* these options in order to access the web.”